derrick-yu1/4-Bit-CPU/README.md

 Arithmetic (ADD Instruction):
 T4: The address operand of the instruction in the instruction register will be sent to the memory address register, automatically setting the RAM module at that address.

+Timing Diagram:

-Timing Diagram: The signals Ei and Lm are HIGH, which means the memory address register will load the lower nibble (address) of the content in the instruction register.
+The signals Ei and Lm are HIGH, which means the memory address register will load the lower nibble (address) of the content in the instruction register.

+Diagram:

 T5: The data at the address that the RAM is set will be loaded into the ALU Input register

+Timing Diagram:

-Timing Diagram: The signal CS and Lib will be HIGH, allowing the RAM to load its content into the input register
+The signal CS and Lib will be HIGH, allowing the RAM to load its content into the input register

+Diagram:

 T6: The ALU will load the result of the operation into the accumulator

+Timing Diagram:

-Timing Diagram: The signal Ealu and La will be HIGH, allowing the ALU to load the result into the accumulator.
+The signal Ealu and La will be HIGH, allowing the ALU to load the result into the accumulator.

+Diagram:

 Branching (JUMP Instruction):
 T4: The address operand of the instruction in the instruction register will be sent to the memory address register, automatically setting the RAM module at the address

+Timing Diagram:

-Timing Diagram: The signals Ei and Lm are HIGH, which means the memory address register will load the lower nibble (address) of the content in the instruction register.
+The signals Ei and Lm are HIGH, which means the memory address register will load the lower nibble (address) of the content in the instruction register.

+Diagram:

 T5: The data at the address of the RAM module will be loaded into the program counter.

+Timing Diagram:

-Timing Diagram: The signals Cs and Lp are HIGH, which means the RAM module will output its data to the program counter.
+The signals Cs and Lp are HIGH, which means the RAM module will output its data to the program counter.

+Diagram:

 T6: No operation